czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - "With authority comes responsibility"

   - Engineering environment
-    - Jobs: employees to entrpreneurs
+    - Jobs: employees to entrepreneurs
     - Organizations: small to giant, local to distributed
     - Responsibilities: frequently immense and highly public